 In the majority of the cases of overbooking, you would be able to claim compensation.

 In addition to your compensation claim, you have the option to get a full ticket refund or an alternative flight to your final destination.
 If you have connecting flights, the airline should also offer you a return ticket to your original point of departure.

 Lufthansa Missed Connection Compensation

-The only difference in eligibility criteria for Lufthansa missed connection compensation is that air passengers need to have their tickets on the same reservation.
-This guarantees that Lufthansa will be responsible for taking you to your final destination.
-With individual flights, the airline’s obligation is to help you reach your next intermediate stop.
+The only difference is that you need to have your tickets on the same reservation.
+It’s easy to check whether all your flights are on the same booking: they will have the same reservation confirmation number.
+This means that Lufthansa is responsible for taking you to your final destination.
+With individual flights, the airline’s obligation is to help you reach your next stop.

-According to the flight data website FlightStats, nearly 30% of Lufthansa flights experience a delay with an average delay duration of 38 minutes.
+According to FlightStats, nearly 30% of Lufthansa flights experience a delay with an average delay duration of 38 minutes.